-In case you haven’t noticed all the beautiful lanterns around town and the abundance of mooncakes, it’s Mid-Autumn Festival time in Singapore!
+In case you haven’t noticed all the beautiful lanterns on display and the abundance of mooncakes around town, it’s Mid-Autumn Festival time in Singapore!
 There are so many perks to living in a multicultural city – we love celebrating all the cultural events that make the local calendar so lively.
-Sure, you’re well clued on all things Chinese New Year, dazzling Deepavali and the big Hari Raya Aidilfitri festivities, but do you know the story behind Mid-Autumn Festival?
-Read on to find out about this local cultural experience (and check out some others while you’re at it) and and where you can join the festivities this year.
-Chinatown tends to be the hub of the celebrations, but we’ve been on the hunt to find out where kids can make lanterns, see beautiful lights and join in on some family-friendly fun… and just what is the deal with mooncakes at this time of year?
+Sure, we’re fairly clued up on all things Chinese New Year, dazzling Deepavali and the big Hari Raya Aidilfitri festivities, but how about the story behind Mid-Autumn Festival?
+Read on to find out about this colourful cultural experience and and where you can join the festivities this year.
+Chinatown tends to be the hub of the celebrations, but we’ve been on the hunt to find out where kids can make lanterns, see beautiful lights and join in on some family-friendly fun… and finding out just what the deal with mooncakes at this time of year!

 The story that started it all…